phonegap/phonegap-docs/docs/3-references/stockpile-app/7-details-page.html.md

     },
 ```

-7. Add a computed property to calculate the `creationDate` using moment.js to format:
+7. Add a computed property to calculate the `creationDate` using `moment.js` to format it:

  ```javascript
     computed: {